 As per the guidelines given by RBI Compensation/Remuneration Policy has been designedwith the following Core Principles:

 1. Effective governance of Compensation.

 2. Alignment of Compensation with Prudent Risk Taking.

 3. Effective Supervisory Oversight and Stakeholder Engagement.
-Compensation of ManagingDirector & CEO Whole Time Directors and Senior Executives
+Compensation of ManagingDirector & CEO Whole Time Directors and Senior Management Personnel.

 The compensation paid out to the referred functionaries is divided into two components:

 1. The fixed compensation is to be determined based on the industry standards theexposure skill sets talent and qualification attained by the official over his/hercareer span.
 (Approval from RBI to be taken as per section 35B of the Banking RegulationAct while deciding the fixed and variable compensation part for Managing Director &CEO and Whole Time Directors)